nanogiants/nestjs-swagger-api-exception-decorator/docs/gettingstarted/usage/templated.md

 1. Specify a template each time you're using the decorator
 2. Use the `buildTemplatedApiExceptionDecorator()` function to generate a reusable decorator

-## Use the configuration object
+## The configuration object

-When using the `@ApiException` decorator you can additionally pass an object.
-In previous sections you may have seen, that you can specify a `description`.
-Additionally you can pass a `template` which then will be used to display the example response in SwaggerUI.
+The `ApiException` decorator additionally accepts an object.
+In addition to the description it is possible to pass a [`template`](/api#template).
+This is used to display the sample response in Swagger-UI.
 For example:

 ```typescript
 @ApiException(() => BadRequestException, {